 Students are not required to complete all of the recommended classes on their map to remain on course; they simply must meet certain minimum requirements known as "milestones."
 Milestones include a minimum grade point average (GPA), completion of specific classes and minimum grades (“C-” or better) in the milestone classes.
 Milestones are identified on each major map.
 All incoming freshmen are monitored for Semester 1 milestone criteria, regardless of the number of hours they previously accumulated through dual enrollment and/or credit by examination.

 Students will be contacted if they are not making appropriate progress.
 Students who do not satisfy the appropriate milestones at the end of any semester will be notified by the university.
-The first time a student is off course, a Hold will be placed on registration; and the student will be required to contact an adviser to have the registration Hold removed.
-The adviser will discuss: (1) what is necessary to get back on course; and/or (2) possible alternative majors.
-If the student is off course for two consecutive semesters, a Hold placed is placed on registration; and the student will be required to change their major to an area outside of business.
+The first time a student is off course, a Hold will be placed on registration, and the student will be required to contact an adviser to have the registration Hold removed.
+The adviser will discuss: (1) what is necessary to get back on course and/or (2) possible alternative majors.
+If the student is off course for two consecutive semesters, a Hold is placed on registration, and the student will be required to change their major to an area outside of business.

-Opportunities for students learn outside the classroom are offered through our internship program and international programs, and numerous networking and leadership opportunities are available through student organizations, such as the Association of Latino Professional in Finance and Accounting, Beta Alpha Psi, Information Systems Audit and Control Association, National Association of Black Accountants and Women in Accounting.
+Opportunities for students to learn outside the classroom are offered through our internship program and international programs, and numerous networking and leadership opportunities are available through student organizations, such as the Association of Latino Professionals for America, Beta Alpha Psi, National Association of Black Accountants and Women in Accounting.
 Events, such as our Meet the Firms and the Thomas Howell Ferguson Accounting Speaker Series, also enhance student learning.
 Generous scholarships help support students along the way.